Alexandr4812/pali_bot/README.md

 ```

 ## TODO
-- Suggestion: rename commands like `/any`, `/theragatha`...
-- Suggestion: automatic tags to easily search messages
+- Suggestion: `/*_sutta N` command to get n-th sutta from a section